headzoo/surf/docs/README.md

 ```go
 func (b *Browser) FollowLink(expr string) error
 ```
-FollowLink finds an anchor tag within the current page matching the expr, and calls Get() on the anchor href attribute value.
+FollowLink finds an anchor tag within the current document matching the expr, and calls Get() using the anchor href attribute value.

+The expr can be any valid goquery expression, and the "a" tag is implied.
+The method can be called using only ":contains('foo')" and the expr is automatically converted to "a:contains('foo')".
+A complete expression can still be used, for instance "p.title a.foo".

 #### func (*Browser) Form